HashimZaffar/acrosoft-docs/01_Product_Requirements_Document.md

 This Product Requirements Document (PRD) defines the **functional, non-functional, and operational specifications** of the Acrosoft Platform.
 It serves as the single source of truth for all stakeholders, forming the foundation for **design, development, validation, and enterprise governance alignment**.

+### **1.2 Scope**

+The Acrosoft Platform is a **cloud-based, modular software development management system** supporting **end-to-end SDLC workflows**.
+It integrates project planning, execution, collaboration, reporting, and DevOps automation into one cohesive experience.

 ### **1.3 Intended Audience**